-The general aviation airport in Gulf Shores just a couple of miles from the beach recently got a new air traffic control tower and a new name – Gulf Shores International.
-The airport authority is in talks to bring commercial service to the airport as early as Summer 2022.
+The general aviation airport in Gulf Shores just a couple of miles from the beach got a new air traffic control tower and a new name last year – Gulf Shores International.
+The airport authority is in talks to bring commercial service to the airport within the next two years.
 There are plans to construct a new passenger terminal as well.

-The Mobile Airport Authority is also in early stages of rebuilding another airport in the region, the Mobile Downtown Airport, into what will become the Mobile International Airport (BFM).
+The Mobile Airport Authority is also in early stages of rebuilding another airport in the region, the Mobile Downtown Airport, into what is now called the Mobile International Airport (BFM).
+Commercial service is due to start on Avelo Airlines in late May 2023.
 Eventually all commercial service in Mobile will be moved to this airport (from MOB) because of its location closer to the city center.
 It will also be closer to Alabama’s beach destinations at about an hour away.